 The grandmaster has the ability to spend money to buy crystal mana for their order's vault.
 A grandmaster can spend money each season as if they controlled a ministry.
 The civil service uses the money spent in this manner to buy directly from other Imperial citizens who have access to crystal mana, and provides it to the grandmaster along with their share of the fount at the start of the next summit.

-At the start of each summit, the grandmaster receives a share of the mana in the fount as determined by precedence, along with a share of ilium and any bequests made to their order (such as Materials or vis).
+At the start of each summit, the grandmaster receives a share of the mana in the font as determined by precedence, along with a share of ilium and any bequests made to their order (such as Materials or vis).
 The grandmaster is the sole arbiter of how these resources are used, within the remit of their responsibilities.

 Power of Precedence

 During a Conclave session the ability to speak before the Conclave - to address the assembly - is controlled by the grandmasters.
 After the presentation of an agenda item is complete, the grandmaster nominate volunteers to speak on the topic being discussed, in order determined by the Principle of Precedence.

 During the Winter Solstice 380YE, the Imperial Senate voted to grant the grandmasters a stipend to assist in the purchase of crystal mana.
 The amount of the stipend was, however, set to 0 crowns.
 A motion to increase the stipend during the Spring Equinox 382YE was defeated.
 Each grandmaster technically receives a stipend from the treasury, but gets no money for it.

 Each grandmaster is selected by full members of their Conclave order.
 Only a member of the order can present themselves for the title, and only a member of the order can vote in a grandmaster election.
 The candidate who gains the most votes from the members of their order receives the title of grandmaster.
 Once a magician has been eligible to vote in a grandmaster election they cannot vote in the election of the grandmaster of a different order until a year has passed.